LamP-Dynamics/Automated-MAC-Filtering-for-Routers-using-Puppeteer/readme.md

 ## How To Use

 Since this project was made using TS, there are two runtimes (TS and JS).
-You can run any of them and running the Typescript runtime will require you to install `ts-node` to be able to run Typescript directly.
+You can run any of them and running the Typescript runtime will require you to install `ts-node` to be able to run Typescript directly while you can just using the latest released version in the [release page](https://github.com/SalamPS/puppet-mac-filter/releases)

 To run index.js

 ```
+npm install
 node index.js
 ```